Miloš Ristić: Club career

 Born in Požega, Serbia, Ristić is a product of the Mladost Lučani youth football school.
-In 2014 he started his professional career in Mladost Lučani the same club where he also graduated, and after that due short of experience in the young years, he was sent on multiple on multiple loans in Železničar Lajkovac and Sloga Požega.
-On 14 January 2020, after spend six years he left his boyhood club Mladost Lučani and he made a transfer in to Sloga Požega the club where in the young years he was gains а football experience.
-After two spend seasons and two played Serbian Cup match in Sloga Požega he leaves the club and he moves in free transfer in tho Serbian First League where he sign for Sloboda Užice.
+In 2014 he started his professional career in Mladost Lučani, the same club where he also graduated, and after that he was sent on multiple loans to Železničar Lajkovac and Sloga Požega.
+On 14 January 2020 he transferred to Sloga Požega.
+After two seasons and two played Serbian Cup matches in Sloga Požega, he moved in free transfer in the Serbian First League where he signed for Sloboda Užice.

-As one of the best players of Sloboda Užice and the leading assist provider in the Serbian First League last season, where he excelled in the jersey of the Užice first league team, where he had 11 assists and 5 goals in 35 games played.
-On 20 June 2020, as a first acquisition for the summer transfer market, Miloš signs a two-year contract with Serbian Super League, Radnički 1923.
+On 20 June 2020, as a first acquisition for the summer transfer market, Ristić signed a two-year contract with Serbian Super League, Radnički 1923.

-On 25 August 2023, in a match against Radnički Niš, he made his official debut in the Serbian SuperLiga where his new club lost by tremendous result of 4:1.
+On 25 August 2023, in a match against Radnički Niš, he made his official debut in the Serbian SuperLiga.
 On 18 February 2024, in a match against Vojvodina in the 85th minute he scored his first goal for Radnički 1923 on a home win by the result of 2:1.